-In the previous article, we learned how to connect our data set and build the first chart.
-In this article we are going to introduce some of Tableau terms which will be used in many articles of this forum or elsewhere.
+In the previous article, you learned how to connect to your data set and build the first chart in Tableau.
+In this article, I am going to introduce to you some of Tableau terms which will be used in many articles of this forum or elsewhere.

-Note that the first page we land after connecting to any data is called Data Source page shown below.
+Note that the first page you land after connecting to any data in Tableau is called Data Source page shown below.

-Manage our metadata by performing operations like, hiding unnecessary columns,creating groups/calculated fields,changing data types among others.
+Manage your metadata by performing operations such as, hiding unnecessary columns,creating groups/calculated fields,changing data types among others.

-Chose whether to work with live connection to the data or extracting the data to Tableau in-memory data engine (hyper for those using 10.5 edition).
+Chose whether to work with live connection to the data or extract the data to Tableau in-memory data engine (hyper for those using 10.5+ edition).

 Now, lets proceed to Sheet 1 and see some of important sections available there.

-In above screen, are the sections we will interact with in most of Tableau assignments.
+In the above screen, are the sections you will interact with in most of Tableau assignments.
 See their description below.

 Toolbar - this section helps Tableau users access shortcuts to different actions like Saving,creating new sheets,sorting data,highlighting, changing presentation mode among others.